Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

-The theorem indicates that once the agent achieves high accuracy estimation of the model for the proxy problem and a near-optimal lower-level policy $\red{\pi}$, its performance becomes close to the optimal $v_{\mu \circ \pi}$ (proof in Appendix \ref{sec:proof_bound}).
-Although the theorem is general, in the experiments, we limit ourselves to navigation tasks with sparse rewards for reaching goals, where the goals are included as permanent vertices in the proxy problem.
+The theorem indicates that once the agent achieves high accuracy estimation of the model for the proxy problem and a near-optimal lower-level policy $\red{\pi}$, it converges toward optimal performance (proof in Appendix \ref{sec:proof_bound}).
+The theorem also makes no assumption on \red{$\pi$}, since it would likely be difficult to learn a good \red{$\pi$} for far away targets.
+Despite the theorem's generality, in the experiments, we limit ourselves to navigation tasks with sparse rewards for reaching goals, where the goals are included as permanent vertices in the proxy problems.
 This is a case where the accuracy assumption can be met non-trivially, \ie{}, while avoiding degenerate proxy problems whose edges involve no rewards.
-The theorem also makes no assumption on \red{$\pi$} because it would likely be difficult to learn a good \red{$\pi$} for far away targets.
-Following Thm. \ref{thm:overall_perf}'s guidance, we train estimators for \darkgreen{$v_\pi$} and \blue{$\gamma_\pi$} and refer to this task as \textit{edge estimation}.
+Following Thm. \ref{thm:overall_perf}, we train estimators for \darkgreen{$v_\pi$} and \blue{$\gamma_\pi$} and refer to this as \textit{edge estimation}.